Daniel-Manjarrez/Microcontroller-Distributed-Systems/README.md

 ## Design Process and Goals

-This game reference is the inspiration behind this ESP32 multiplayer game that depicts a set up controls coordinated by the players in the game.
+This game reference is the inspiration behind this ESP32 multiplayer game that depicts a set of controls coordinated by the players in the game through communicating the tasks they must complete on each of their screens.

 - Game Inspiration Reference: